 Members of the American Boxer Club will conduct themselves in such a manner as to reflect credit on the sport of purebred dogs and on Boxers in particular, regardless of the location or circumstances.

 AKC Rules and Regulations and THE AMERICAN BOXER CLUB BY-LAWS should be known and adhered to at all times.
 It is important to know the current Standard of the Breed.

 - Breed only with the intention of improving the breed.

-- Breeders should encourage the certifying of hips, blood testing for thyroid function, and screening for heart defects and other abnormalities that would affect the health of their dogs or the offspring of same, in conjunction with the current Health & Research Committee recommendations.
+- Breeders should encourage the certifying of hips, blood testing for thyroid function, and screening for heart defects, degenerative myelopathy, and other abnormalities that would affect the health of their dogs or the offspring of same, in conjunction with the current Health & Research Committee recommendations.

 - Breed healthy, sound, typey dogs that display sound temperament and qualities and are free of severe faults.